 “It was really heartbreaking to see that a whole community didn’t have a voice,” she told me.
 “I saw a pathway and the potential to change the conversation.
 People think that if they’re in the minority, they might as well not show up, but a lot of really amazing things are happening here that get overlooked.”

 Horn ran as a centrist, and that’s how she has functioned as a lawmaker.
 Once in office, she joined the fiscally conservative Blue Dog coalition.
-She’s an advocate for military spending and has said the best approach to border security “may include some form of a physical barrier.”
+She’s an advocate of military spending and has said the best approach to border security “may include some form of a physical barrier.”
 She doesn’t support Medicare for All or proposals to raise the marginal tax rate on people earning more than $10 million a year.

 Her approach doesn’t work everywhere, and it would be unwise to universalize centrism’s appeal.
 But Horn is meeting her voters where they are: in Oklahoma.
 And to them, how she won, why she won, and what it will take for her to keep her seat are questions that mean a great deal beyond their state’s borders.